hyperledger-solang/solang/docs/language.rst

   print() is not available with the Ethereum Foundation Solidity compiler.

   When using Substrate, this function is only available on development chains.
-  If you use this functio on a production chain, the contract will fail to load.
+  If you use this function on a production chain, the contract will fail to load.

   When using ewasm, the function is only available on hera when compiled with debugging.